nicholflowers/Cheating-at-Scrabble/README.md

 ## 📌 Overview

-Scrabble players often want to know the strongest word they can make from their tiles.
-The goal of this project was to build a program that solves exactly that: given a rack of two to seven letters, find every valid Scrabble word it can form, score each one, and rank them from highest to lowest, with support for wildcard tiles.
+Scrabble players construct words from a rack of letter tiles, with each word scoring points according to the value of its tiles.
+A Scrabble cheater automates the search for the optimal play.
+Rather than relying on what a player can recall, it evaluates the entire official Scrabble dictionary against a given rack and returns every valid word, scored and ranked from highest to lowest.

 ## 🎯 Project Goals